 The term “edge” originates from the network diagrams.
-In it, “edge” is a point in which traffic comes in and goes out of the system.
-Since its location is at the edges of the diagram - it's name reflects this fact.
+In it, “edge” is a point at which traffic comes in and goes out of the system.
+Since its location is at the edges of the diagram – its name reflects this fact.

 Edge computing is a kind of expansion of cloud computing architecture – an optimized solution for decentralized infrastructure.

-The main difference of cloud and edge computing is in the mode of infrastructure.
+The main difference between cloud and edge computing is in the mode of infrastructure.

 - Cloud is centralized.

 The edge computing framework’s purpose is to be an efficient workaround for the high workload data processing and transmissions that are prone to cause significant system bottlenecks.

 - Since applications and data are closer to the source, the turnaround is quicker, and the system performance is better.

 The critical requirement for the implementation of edge computing data processing is the time-sensitivity of data.
 Here’s what it means: